 NGCP provides three access points by default: "config" (port 1444), "bootstrap" (port 1445) and "cisco" (port 1447).
-The last one is necessary due to the specific SSL setup for Cisco devices, see [cisco_server_cert_auth].
+The last one is necessary due to the specific SSL setup for Cisco devices, see Server Certificate Authentication.
 Using "bootstrap"/"cisco" entrance is not mandatory and only necessary to bootstrap devices with very old firmware.